 We are the oldest and largest service club in the greater Pullman area.
 Founded on March 27, 1922, the club today has about 75 members.
 Kiwanis International, founded in 1915, is a global service organization of adults and youth in 90 nations.

-ALERT – CLUB MEETINGS: Starting Thursday, June 3, 2021, Kiwanis meetings will be hybrid.
-Up to 18 members can meet in person at Zeppoz, ordering lunch from the menu.
-Joining by Zoom will still be available with codes in the weekly enewsletter.
+ALERT – CLUB MEETINGS: Starting Thursday, October 7, 2021, at noon, Kiwanis meetings will be hybrid – in person now at the Gladish View Room (bring one’s own lunch) or joining by Zoom (codes in the weekly enewsletter).
+We will have plenty of room for members, guests and presenters.
 Look forward to seeing you!
+Guests and new members are always welcome!
 Please contact us if you’d like to join the Zoom program.

 We meet at noon on Thursdays.
 Guests and new members